featurehub-io/featurehub/sdks/client-go/README.md

 	// Then you can apply a client context and read your value as its specific type, with rollout strategies applied: numberValue, _ := featureValue.WithContext(clientContext).AsNumber()
 ```
-If the featureValue has rollout strategies defined then they will be applied according to client context you provide.
+If the featureValue has rollout strategies defined then they will be applied according to the client context you provide.